Fishy business: the problem with fish oil supplements

 assist in overall brain function, because your brain is primarily made up of fat, specifically the types of fat found in fish oil

-improve the symptoms of depression and other mood disorders
+improve the symptoms of mood illnesses

 improve your memory, especially for those who are in their 50s and older